KrishnaChaitanya16/MosipDecode2025/README.md

 - **Test Results** : Both performed equally well for high quality images , but when it came to low quality and languages other than english PHOCR performed better than TrOCR.

  After comparative testing, we switched to the PHOCR model.
 It demonstrated superior overall accuracy and, crucially, performed exceptionally well with lower quality images as well, where TrOCR had failed.
+ **FUNSD Dataset results** : PHOCR was evaluated on the FUNSD dataset.You can view the detailed test results [here]().It demonstrated excellent performance on this dataset.

 3. **Ensuring Offline Functionality & Low-End Hardware Support**:
 - **The Challange**: Many OCR + AI solutions rely on cloud APIs or require powerful GPUs, making them unusable in remote areas without reliable internet and on low-cost hardware.
 This risked excluding the very users who need automation most.